 Greensboro’s Lox Stock & Bagel traces its origins to the 1970s when meat distributor Mickey Lieb and Guilford student John Meyler, a New Yorker, formed a partnership, Susan Stafford Kelly writes.
 Pastrami and corned beef were available by the pound, and pickle barrels served as tables.
 Current owner Patrick Kelley, a veteran of Cary’s Horwitz’s Delicatessen, is committed to preserving its “authenticity.”

 The summer 2022 issue of Moment features Noah Phillips article, “A New Generation of Jewish Farmers Return to the Land.”
 Placing current movements in the context of two centuries of Jewish agricultural settlements—notably the colonies established by the philanthropist Baron Maurice de Hirsch.
 A Jewish Agricultural Society estimated 1.5 million acres were under Jewish cultivation in 1933, and four years later counted 100,000 Jewish farmers.
 A few efforts were taken to resettle Holocaust emigres in farm colonies.
 After World War II, these efforts faded.
 Back to the land gained momentum in the 1970s and ‘80s with the rise of environmentalism.
-Shani Mink, a farmer and educator located in Fairview, south of Asheville, cofounded the national Jewish Farmers Network in 2017, and now serves as executive director.
+Shani Mink, a farmer and educator located in Fairview, south of Asheville, cofounded the national Jewish Farmer Network in 2017, and now serves as executive director.

 The Asheville area has become the epicenter of Jews who have abandoned the stress and bustle of their metropolitan lives by going back to the land.
 Wendy Rhein continues her remote job for a New York nonprofit, Repair the World, while she works animal pens and an aquaponic greenhouse with her two sons at Chutzpah Hollow.
 Yesod Farm + Kitchen draws inspiration from kabbala and Jewish textual study.
-Its “steward” is SJ Seldon who, alienated from “synagogue Judaism,” found more nourishment in exploring the relation of land to food.
-Embarking on a study of Judaism through an “agrarian lens,” Seldon felt the ancestral connection, how land use commandments assured not just the preservation of the land but obligations to other tribes.
+Its “steward” is SJ Seldin who, alienated from “synagogue Judaism,” found more nourishment in exploring the relation of land to food.
+Embarking on a study of Judaism through an “agrarian lens,” Seldin felt the ancestral connection, how land use commandments assured not just the preservation of the land but obligations to other tribes.
 In North Carolina that meant not Judah, Reuben, Gad, or Ephraim, but Catawba and Cherokee heritages.
-Rabbi Justin Goldstein of Asheville’s Congregation Beth Israel was so inspired by the “decolonization” ethic that he partnered with Seldon, a cofounder of the Jewish Farmers Network.
+Rabbi Justin Goldstein of Asheville’s Congregation Beth Israel was so inspired by the “decolonization” ethic that he partnered with Seldin, a cofounder of the Jewish Farmer Network.
 Mark and Rebecca Goodwin left suburban Maryland for the foothills outside Marshall, where they created Goodwin Gardens on 60 acres.
 They work remotely in their day jobs, but their vocation now focuses more on blueberries, sunflowers, chickens, guinea fowl, agrotourism, and fermented foods.
 Rebecca was surprised to find fellow Jews, but more meaningful to her was living in a “holy place.”